nodejs/llnode/README.md

 # Clone this repo
 git clone https://github.com/nodejs/llnode.git && cd llnode

-# Configure and build the plugin
+# Configure and build the plugin with npm
 npm install
+# To configure and build the plugin without npm
+node scripts/configure.js && node scripts/install.js && node scripts/cleanup.js
-# Or run
+# Or use make
 make plugin

+# To configure and build both the plugin and the addon
+npm install --llnode_build_addon=true
+# Without npm
+LLNODE_BUILD_ADDON=true node scripts/configure.js && node scripts/install.js && node scripts/cleanup.js
+# Or use make
+make addon # Builds the addon
+make       # Builds both the addon and the plugin
 ```

 To configure the build yourself: